- Agriculture and Life Sciences

 College deans have oversight of the resources entrusted to their colleges.
 Every effort is made to keep costs low for students and to be frugal in the use of resources supported by sacred funds.

-In the spring of each year, the college deans receive stewardship reviews from their department chairs.
+At the beginning of each year, the college deans receive stewardship reviews from their department chairs.
 The college deans review the documents, merge the departments' budget proposals, and prioritize a master list of needs for new faculty, facilities, capital equipment, computers, and operating equipment.

 Once budgets are approved, college deans are responsible to communicate budget decisions to their department chairs.
 Throughout the year, college deans monitor the University funds allocated to their departments and colleges and handle needed interdepartmental budget adjustments.

 College deans review all requests from departments for new faculty members.
 They may approve requests for new adjunct faculty positions, provided sufficient resources exist in their colleges.
 They submit requests for CFS and visiting faculty members to the academic vice president at the time of their stewardship reviews (see 5.4.1 Stewardship Reviews).

 During the hiring process for CFS and visiting positions, the department chairs and faculty members study the applicants' files, and college deans review the prioritized lists of candidates (see 4.4.7 Hiring CFS and Visiting Faculty Members).

 College deans conduct interviews during all candidates' visits.
 With CFS and visiting faculty positions, college deans also attend the decision meeting with the other academic leaders who conducted interviews (see 6.4.2 Hiring CFS and Visiting Faculty Members).

 Following the decision meeting, college deans inform all candidates interviewed of the decision regarding a position.
 The college deans request permission to submit the finalists' and alternates' names to the Board of Trustees.